opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/Legacy-Audit-Management.md

     Initially, all query result types are selected.
 - **Record Selection Range**: Select an inclusive range with a beginning and an ending date to further narrow the search.
-The fields accept any valid date format from the machine\'s Regional Settings (found in Control Panel).
+The fields accept any valid date format from the machine's Regional Settings (found in Control Panel).
 - **Action Type**: Select the types of SQL query to display.
 For example, the administrator may select to view only the Delete